 The data reveals that disease incidence ranged from 0.60% to 26.60% over the study period.
 The peak incidence of 26.60% was recorded during the second fortnight of July 2023, coinciding with maximum and minimum temperatures of 35.0 °C and 25.90 °C, respectively, morning and afternoon relative humidity levels of 84.40% and 62.60%, rainfall of 82.60 mm, and 7.40 sunshine hours.
 This peak was observed in the rainy season (July to October), after which a significant decline in incidence was noted.
 This pattern indicates that wilt disease, caused by Fusarium sacchari, is highly influenced by weather conditions prevalent during the rainy season.

 Correlation analysis reveals a significant positive correlation between disease incidence and minimum temperature and relative humidity at 14:00 hours, with correlation coefficients of 0.720 and 0.560, respectively.
 In contrast, maximum temperature, relative humidity at 07:00 hours, rainfall, and sunshine hours showed positive but non-significant correlations, with coefficients of 0.463, 0.064, 0.481, and 0.055, respectively.
 Furthermore, multiple linear regression analysis indicates that weather parameters collectively accounted for 87.8% of the variation in disease incidence (R² = 0.878).
 This analysis underscores the importance of minimum temperature and relative humidity at 14:00 hours as critical factors influencing disease development, highlighting their role in managing and predicting wilt disease.
 This finding is supported by Irshad et al. (2023), who found that wilt incidence in sugarcane was significantly influenced by climate factors, including relative humidity above 85%, temperatures between 26 °C and 30 °C, and rainfall.
 Their analysis showed that weather parameters explained 87.8% of the variation in disease incidence (R² = 0.969).
-Similar findings were reported by Minnatullah et al. (2020), Paswan et al. (2018) and Mehra and Sahu et al. (2015), who also observed that climatic factors such as relative humidity, temperature, and rainfall significantly impact wilt incidence.
+Similar findings were reported by Minnatullah et al. (2020), Paswan et al. (2018) and Mehra and Sahu (2015), who also observed that climatic factors such as relative humidity, temperature, and rainfall significantly impact wilt incidence.

 Conclusion